WRAITH522/pandas-challenge/README.md

 As a first task, you've been asked to analyze the district-wide standardized test results.
 You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
 Your task is to aggregate the data to showcase obvious trends in school performance.

+Summary of Analysis
+    15 total schools were in this data set and there were 39,170 students.
+There was a total budget of $24M with an overall passing percentage         (>70 in math and reading) of 65.17%.
+Avg Math score was 78.99 while the     average Reading score was 81.88. % passing in Math was 85.81% while         reading was at 85.81%
 District Summary
 A high level analysis on the district's created on the following key metrics